YuvalnNexite/pre_commit_code_review/README.md

 ## Explanation:
 This script installs a pre-commit hook that uses AI to review code before each commit.
 It requires Gemini cli or cursor cli for the reviews and flake8 for linting.
-The hook script is copied to the `HOME.git-hooks-code-review` directory and made executable.
+The hook script is copied to the `$HOME.git-hooks-code-review` directory and made executable.
 A memory directory is created to improve future reviews and give the model domain knowledge.